By now, you may know that Pittsburgh is two-wheel friendly. And our city is becoming more and more bike-able by the day.

 Bicycling acts as transportation to some, exercise to others, and fun for all.
 And Pittsburgh is crisscrossed with bike trails galore, both urban and scenic.
 So grab your bike, strip off the training wheels, and hit the trail!

 Prepare to get lost in over 24 miles of Pittsburgh history.
-Sounds like a dream.
 The Three Rivers Heritage Trail is a combination of the best biking trails throughout the city, connecting neighborhoods, sights, sounds, and cultures.
 North Shore Trail, Lawrenceville Trail, Millvale Trail, Eliza Furnace Trail, South Side Trail – they’re all part of this awesome network of paved wonderland, well-maintained by some hometown organizations.
 Take the whole fam and say hello to PNC Park, the Point, and Kennywood for us!

 The South Side Riverfront Trail is beautiful in the summer.
 A lot of people know this, so be prepared to share the riverside trail through the South Side with fellow bikers, joggers, rollerbladers, and dog-walkers.
 Starting at 9th Street Station Square and ending 5 miles later at Riverfront Park, 18th Street South Side, you can lounge on the lawn or finish with a beverage at Over the Bar on Carson Street!